dhei/azure-mobile-apps-net-client/README.md

 * Microsoft.WindowsAzure.Mobile.SQLiteStore._platform_.Test

 Mark the appropriate project as the Startup project and run it.
 The UI will open and then you can run the tests.
-If in doubt, run the Win8 platform locally as a minimal unit test.
+If in doubt, run the Net 4.6.1 platform locally as a minimal unit test.

 ### Running the E2E Tests